 Scuba Diet Recommended Guidelines

 In the specific case of a scuba diver diet, the main element is carbohydrates, which should represent 60% of the diet.
 To obtain them we should opt for foods containing the so-called “slow assimilation sugars”, which we can find in pasta, bread, potatoes… We will increase the quantity of these foods, which should be much higher than those containing fats, and we will supplement the diet with vegetable sources (lentils, peas…), taking into account that legumes are essential to provide the fiber that we need for a correct intestinal transit.

 We will provide calcium through the milk and dairy products, and vitamins thanks to fruit.

 It is therefore essential to avoid convenience foods, all the so-called “fast food”.
-The athlete’s diet should be as natural as possible, without foods riddled with preservatives, dyes, and additives.
+The diver’s diet should be as natural as possible, without foods riddled with preservatives, dyes, and additives.